 Clever Ways to Repurpose Old Clothes

-Old clothing often sits on your dresser or in the back of your closet taking up space.
-We often toss away our old clothing or hand it down to others when there is, in fact, more creative things you can do with your old clothes.
-Today I wanted to share a few clever ways to repurpose old clothes as a means to inspire you to do something different with those unwearable clothes.
+Old clothing often sits on your dresser or in the back of your closet, taking up space.
+We usually toss out our old clothing or hand it down to others when there is, in fact, more creative things you can do with your old clothes.
+Today I wanted to share a few clever ways to repurpose old clothes to inspire you to do something different with those unwearable clothes.

-You can repurpose old clothes into a mini purse or two.
-Using beads, scissors or even bedazzling materials you will quickly be able to turn that old pair of jeans into a mini purse.
-Whether you repurpose old clothes for the holiday gift-giving season so that you can give the little kids mini purses for gifts or not, this is a clever way to get more use out of those old clothes.
+You can repurpose old clothes (think denim) into a mini purse or two.
+Using beads, scissors, or even bedazzling materials, you will quickly be able to turn that old pair of jeans into a mini purse.
+Whether you repurpose old clothes for the holiday gift-giving season so that you can give the little kids mini purses for gifts or not, this is a smart way to get more use out of those old clothes.

-If your husband has a closet full of old shirts, you can easily take those shirts and create a woman’s top out of them.
+If your husband has a closet full of old shirts, you can quickly take those shirts and create a woman’s top out of them.
+Demin tops are perfect!
 This is done with a bit of sewing and using a template to create the most elegant of all women’s tops out of your husband’s old shirts.
-You can even take this a step further and create dresses for your littles.
+You can even take this a step further and design dresses for your littles.

-This is a fabulous way to stay warm on the cooler winter days.
-Repurpose old clothes into a nice scarf where you can create your own design, color, and feel.
-Using old fleece, flannel or dress shirts, you can weave the shirts together to create a look that simply pops.
+This scarf is a fabulous way to stay warm on cold winter days.
+Repurpose old clothes into a lovely scarf where you can create your design, color, and feel.
+Using old fleece, flannel, or dress shirts, you can weave the shirts together to create a look that pops.
 Scarfs are great to have when taking a walk, heading to pick up kids or heading to a semi-formal event.

-As you can see there are a few ways to repurpose old clothes.
-These ideas should surely lead you in the right direction as you work to reuse items that no longer serve their original purpose.
+As you can see, a few ways to repurpose old clothes.
+These ideas should undoubtedly lead you in the right direction as you work to reuse items that no longer serve their original purpose.
 Old clothes don’t have to take up space, and it’s easier to repurpose them when you can’t find someone to give them to or no one is your size.